microsoft/SPTAG/README.md

 ```
 It will generate a SPTAGLib.sln in the build directory.
 Compiling the ALL_BUILD project in the Visual Studio (at least 2015) will generate a Release directory which contains all the build targets.

+For detailed instructions on installing Windows binaries, please see [here](docs/WindowsInstallation.md)

 > Using Docker: